First Major Roadway Project For South Dallas County In More Than 50 Years

 The project length of the US 67 from Beltline to I-20 project is six miles.
 The proposed improvements would not require additional right of way or drainage easements.
 No residential or commercial property displacements or relocations would be required.
 The project includes work within a FEMA-designated 100-year floodplain.
 The hydraulic design for this project would be in accordance with current FHWA and TxDOT design policies.

 The cost of the project is approximately $50 million.
 Construction is anticipated to begin in 2017 with expected completion by 2019.
-Funding from the state’s congestion relief fund has been earmarked for this project.
+Funding from the state’s congestion relief fund is earmarked for this project.